mvolkmann/blog/src/book-errata.md

 p.
 160 In Listing 9.9 at the bottom of the page, the content of the h1 should be "Page Not Found".

+### Chapter 10

+p.
+171 The last paragraph, starting with "Easing endings" is wrong.
+It should say
+"Easings ending in In are applied at the beginning of a transition.
+Easings ending in Out are applied to the ending of a transition.
+Easings ending in InOut are applied at both ends of a transition."
+(printing 3)

 ### Chapter 12